By Tricia Moceo

 When I first started working in mental healthcare, I was honestly so confused at some of the terminology used around the clinic.
 PHP and IOP were two abbreviations that almost always came up.
 I actually had to google search them a few times early on to keep up with conversations.
 So as a passionate educator and mental health advocate, I’d like to take a moment to share very simple explanations of the two terms.

 IOP stands for “intensive outpatient program”.
-This is an approach that’s generally a good fit for individuals who are experiencing a MILD to MODERATE degree of impairment or addiction.
+This approach is generally a good fit for individuals experiencing a mild to moderate degree of impairment or addiction.
 Clients at the IOP level attend a few hours of treatment each day and return home in the evening.
-It’s quite practical for individuals who are busy with work, have been to treatment before, and have a healthy support system in place outside of treatment.
+It’s quite practical for individuals who are busy with work have been to treatment before, and have a healthy support system in place outside of treatment.

 PHP stands for “partial hospitalization program”.
 PHP is a step up from IOP.
-It requires a bit more time and commitment, and it’s great for anyone dealing with MODERATE to SEVERE addictions or impairments.
-Similar to IOP, a person in this level of care still returns home in the evenings, but they are attending more sessions during the day and receive a higher degree of support.
+It requires a bit more time and commitment, and it’s great for anyone dealing with moderate to severe addictions or impairments.
+Like IOP, a person in this level of care still returns home in the evenings, but they attend more sessions during the day and receive a higher degree of support.
 This is generally a great approach for folks who are just starting treatment and looking to build healthier habits, those who are at a higher risk of relapse, and also it can also be an effective “step down” for people leaving residential treatment centers.

-When it comes to choosing the right rehab approach, it is always helpful to speak with a clinically trained professional.
-These helpful resources can offer confidential, compassionate guidance and provide free evidence-based consultations, both which really help you navigate through challenging times.
-If you’re seeking more information or clarity on what’s the best “next step” for you or a loved one, I encourage you to reach out to a local mental healthcare provider today to discuss.
+When it comes to choosing PHP vs IOP levels of care, it is always helpful to speak with a clinically trained professional.
+These helpful resources can offer confidential, compassionate guidance and provide free evidence-based consultations, both will really help you navigate through challenging times.
+If you’re seeking more information or clarity on what’s the best “next step” for you or a loved one, I encourage you to reach out to our professional team at Cast Centers.